-Under California labor laws, you are entitled to travel expenses or losses that are directly related to your job.
-If your employer tries to shortchange you or fails to reimburse you for work-related travel expenses, you may be able to recover compensation by filing a lawsuit against your employer.
+Under California labor laws, you are entitled to reimbursement for travel expenses or losses that are directly related to your job.
+If your employer tries to shortchange you or fails to reimburse you for work-related travel expenses, you may be able to recover compensation by filing a claim or lawsuit.

-Below, our California wage and hour lawyers discuss the following frequently asked questions about lawsuits for unpaid travel expenses for California employees:
+Below, our California labor law attorneys discuss the following frequently asked questions about lawsuits for unpaid travel expenses for California employees:

 - 1. What travel expenses does my employer have to reimburse in California?